dylankb/what-i-know-js/README.md

 **`bind`**

-`bind` permenantly binds the execution context so it cannot be reassigned
+`bind` permanently binds the execution context so it cannot be reassigned

 ```js
 var a = 'goodbye';